sendgrid/sendgrid-java/USAGE.md

 **This endpoint allows you to edit a transactional template.**

 Each user can create up to 300 different transactional templates.
-Transactional templates are specific to accounts and subusers.
-Templates created on a parent account will not be accessible from the subuser accounts.
+Transactional templates are specific to accounts and csers.
+Templates created on a parent account will not be accessible from the accounts.

 Transactional templates are templates created specifically for transactional email and are not to be confused with [Marketing Campaigns templates](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/templates.html).
 For more information about transactional templates, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html).